-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

-Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 20 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.

-The objective of the subject is to deal (A) with failure analysis and advanced areas of design of machine elements based on reliability, fatigue, creep, (B) also with the fracture mechanics approach to design.
+The objective of the subject is to deal with failure analysis and advanced areas of design of machine elements based on reliability, fatigue, creep.
+Also deals with the fracture mechanics approach to design.
 Pre requisites are Material science, Machine Design I and Machine Design II.

 - 1. Students will be able to understand Case studies of mechanical engineering design failures, theories of failure and will be able to analyze static strength failure. - 2.
-Student will be able to apply knowledge of mathematics, science and engineering to design Equipment's and Elements, Design of shaft and gear under fatigue, design of rolling contact bearings including linear bearings. - 3.
-Student will be able to analyze various types of failures produced in Mechanical equipment's and interpret data for Reliability and optimization. - 4.
+Student will be able to apply knowledge of mathematics, science and engineering to design Equipments and Elements, Design of shaft and gear under fatigue, design of rolling contact bearings including linear bearings. - 3.
+Student will be able to analyze various types of failures produced in Mechanical equipments and interpret data for Reliability and optimization. - 4.
 Student will be able to Design for Dynamic Loading High cycle and low cycle fatigue, Fatigue strength, Design for Creep, Combined creep and fatigue failure prevention, Design for low temperature (Brittle failure).
-Design for corrosion, wear, hydrogen embrittlement, fretting fatigue and other combined modes of mechanical failure. - 5.
-Student will be able to understand ethics and responsibility while designing Mechanical components under creep, Dynamic loading fatigue, fretting fatigue and other combined modes of mechanical failure. - 6.
-Student will be able to evaluate better design selection by choosing appropriate material and will be able to work in a team to design various mechanical components during project work and will be able to explain in team during project work. - 7.
-Student will able to understand fracture mechanics and its approach to design and the energy criterion and the effects of stress concentration.
+Design for corrosion, wear, hydrogen embrittlement, fretting fatigue and other combined modes of mechanical failure - 5.
+Student will be able to understand ethics and responsibility while designing Mechanical components under creep, Dynamic loading fatigue, fretting fatigue and other combined modes of mechanical failure engineering.
+Failure distributions, Statistical analysis of failure data, Weibull analysis, dimensioning